JabRef/jabref/docs/adr/0012-handle-different-bibEntry-formats-of-fetchers.md

 * Good, because fetcher code does not have to change
 * Good, because fetcher only has to fetch and does not need to know anything about the formats
-* Bad, because programmers might assume that a certain format is used, e.g. the preferenced format (which would not work as the databases that imports the entries does not have to conform to the preferenced format)
+* Bad, because programmers might assume that a certain format is used, e.g. the preferred format (which would not work as the databases that imports the entries does not have to conform to the preferred format)
-* Bad, because at every place where fetchers are used and the format matters, conversion has to be used, creating more dependencies
+* Bad, because at every place where fetchers are used, and the format matters, conversion has to be used, creating more dependencies